ustwo/autolayout-helper-ios/README.md

     [view addWidthConstraintWithRelation:NSLayoutRelationEqual constant:100.0];
     [view addHeightConstraintWithRelation:NSLayoutRelationEqual constant:80.0];

-Modify constraints after creation and animate the changes:
+Modify constraints (since the methods return them to you)

 	// Store the height constraint when its created